-How Practicum by Yandex Lands Real Projects for Its Students
+How Practicum Lands Real Projects for Its Students

-The Apiary approaches companies and discusses the tasks that they may want to share with Practicum by Yandex’s students.
+The Apiary approaches companies and discusses the tasks that they may want to share with Practicum’s students.
 Companies must provide students with real tasks that are useful so that both sides are invested in the result.
 The importance of the tasks motivates students to do well, and it motivates companies to keep a close eye on the results in order to provide proper feedback.

-“At Practicum by Yandex, we understand that nothing is as critical for employment as real practice,” said Maria Gordienko, Product Manager of The Apiary.
+“At Practicum, we understand that nothing is as critical for employment as real practice,” said Maria Gordienko, Product Manager of The Apiary.
 “We want each student to graduate from us with different projects in their portfolio, unique for each cohort.
 It helps our graduates highlight their strengths and stand out in the job market.”